-Strawdog Theatre Company to Present CHARLES IVE TAKE ME HOME, 5/9-6/21
+Strawdog Theatre Presents CHARLES IVES TAKE ME HOME, Now thru 6/21

 Strawdog concludes its 26th season with their fourth production, Charles Ives Take Me Home.
 When a father's love of music clashes with his daughter's passion for basketball, long-dead modernist composer Charles Ives is the perfect referee.
 Featuring Ives pieces performed by Dave Belden including "Variations On America," "The Unanswered Question," "Things Our Fathers Loved (from 114 Songs)," "Sonata for violin and piano no. 4," and "The Concord Sonata."
 Charles Ives Take Me Home is a comic and poignant story of dissonance, defense and devotion.

 "In the show we will be deconstructing some of these compositions to demonstrate the use of traditional musical concepts as filtered through more modern sensibilities.
 David plays solo violin versions of many of these compositions giving the audience a chance to hear the components that make up the music of Ives and how it relates to the conflict on stage." said Music Director Przygoda.

 Charles Ives Take Me Home was nominated for the prestigious Susan Blackburn Prize and was first produced by Rattlestick Playwrights Theatre in NYC in June 2012 and was met with praise from audiences and critics alike.
 Charles Isherwood of The New York Times wrote "Charles Ives Take Me Home suggests she [Dickey] is a talent to watch: her writing has freshness, economy, an occasional cheeky vulgarity and a fine measure of poetic insight" andThe New Yorker described the play as "honest, vulgar, funny and smart...Like an Ives sonata -- sometimes jagged, sometimes lyrical-- the play is an accomplished, affecting composition."